Join us for an adventure in flavor!

 Serve: Serve Pisto warm.
 It can be served as a main dish, side dish, or tapa.
 You can add a fried egg on top of each serving if desired.

-1. Use the freshest ingredients: Pisto is all about the flavors of the vegetables, so using the freshest, ripest ingredients will make a big difference in the final taste of the dish.
+- Use the freshest ingredients: Pisto is all about the flavors of the vegetables, so always go with fresh, good quality veggies.

-3. Size matters: When chopping your vegetables, try to make them all roughly the same size.
-This ensures that everything cooks evenly.
+- Size matters: When chopping your vegetables, try to make them all roughly the same size so they cook evenly.

-1. Try different vegetables: You can add other vegetables based on what’s in season or what you have on hand.
-For instance, some cooks like to add potatoes, squash, or pumpkin to their pisto.
+- Try different vegetables: You can add other vegetables based on what’s in season or what you have on hand.
+Experiment, and see which combinations you love most.

 Pisto is a versatile dish that can be served in various ways.
 Here are some suggestions:

-2. As a side dish: Pisto can be served as a side dish alongside meat, seafood, or other protein.
-It pairs especially well with grilled or roasted fish.
+- As a side dish: You can serve it as a side dish alongside meats or seafood.
+It’ pairs’s especially yum with grilled or roasted fish.

-3. As a main dish: Served with bread, pisto can be a satisfying meatless main dish.
+- As a main dish: For a light meatless meal, served with hearty bread.
 Our easy No Knead Bread goes great with pisto.

 Leftovers and Storage

 Before storing, allow your pisto to cool down to room temperature.
-Transfer the cooled pisto to an airtight container.
+Transfer leftovers to an air tight container, then refrigerate for 3 or 4 days.

-When you’re ready to eat your leftover pisto, reheat it in a pan on the stovetop over low heat, or in the microwave.
+When you’re ready to eat your leftover pisto, reheat it in a pan on the stovetop over medium heat, adding a splash of water if it has thickened up.

 If you liked our French Ratatouille, it’s time to try our Pisto.
 We’re absolutely digging into it along with some runny eggs mixing with the delicious veggies, and mopping all the olive oil based sauce with some warm bread.